negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 Judah
 7. Making the Presentation:
 Meredith, Emma
-8. We will all presesnt unless we can't be there:
+8. We will all presesnt:
 Natalie, Emma, Meredith, Inhyeok, Judah

 ## References: